JWPatt/SBB/README.md

 server does the querying each day to build a database of common origins/starting times, e.g. Zurich at 7 AM on a Saturday (common among dayhikers).

+Next improvements to be made:
+1. ensure error handling is robust
+2. make project pip installable
+3. make more general by allowing user to input starting city/time

 <!--
 ![](header.png)